InHouse-Banana/DataScientistChallenge/README.md

 The general strategy was to:

-1. Do a first pass to create a model baseline, to which subsequent models could be compared, making a minimal ETL and feature creation which can be found in [v0\_Baseline\_FeatureExploration](v0_Baseline_FeatureExploration).
+1. Do a first pass to create a model baseline, of which subsequent models could be compared against, doing a minimal ETL and feature creation that can be found in [v0\_Baseline\_FeatureExploration](v0_Baseline_FeatureExploration).
 2. Implement some of the learnings from the first pass and iterate in the feature creation and model training which can be found in [the current root folder](.).

-These two iterations had the same approach, that is to divide the work into two stages:
+These two iterations followed the same general approach, that is to divide the work into two stages:

-- Import data, evaluate its quality and peform feature selection, done in the `00_ExploratoryAnalysis_ETL.ipynb` files, this means:
+-  Stage 1 - Import data, evaluate its quality and peformed feature selection, that was done in the `00_ExploratoryAnalysis_ETL.ipynb` files, in particular:
-	- Discard features with multiple nan's or that aren't explained by the data dictionary.
+	- Discarded features with multiple nan's or that aren't explained by the data dictionary.
-	- Identify for numerical outliers, in this case these were kept in place which would allow to stablish a model baseline.
-This is work that could be done in a third pass of the model.
+	- Identified numerical outliers, which were kept in place to allow establishing a model baseline.
+Discarding these numerical outliers could be done in a third pass of the model.
-	- Few elements in certain combinations of categories: in the first pass they were kept but they hampered the model performance hence they were discarded on the second iteration of the model
+	- The combinations of categories with few elements, were kept in the first pass.
+However, these combinations of categories hampered the model's performance, hence they were discarded in the second iteration of the model.
-	- Created a new feature `BAL_AMT = BILL_AMT - PAY_AMT`, and drop `BILL_AMT`, `PAY_AMT`.
-Having this feature should capture the same information and also making the model training faster by having one less feature to train on.
+	- Created a new feature `BAL_AMT = BILL_AMT - PAY_AMT`, and dropped  `BILL_AMT`, `PAY_AMT`.
+Having this feature should capture the same information and also make the model training faster by having one less feature to train on.
-	- One-hot encoded the categorical features, e.g. before splitting the dataset into train/test.
-In this way the encoder has access to all the categorical features in the set.
-Regardless the encoder has `handle_unknown='ignore'`, allowing the encoder to manage possibly unknown categories inside of the categorical features.
+	- One-hot encoded the categorical features before splitting the dataset into train/test.
+This way, the encoder has access to all the categorical features in the set.
+Regardless, the encoder has the option `handle_unknown='ignore'`, allowing the encoder to manage possibly unknown categories inside of the categorical features.

-- Model training, done in `01_Model.ipynb` files, for example:
+- Stage 2 - Model training, done in `01_Model.ipynb` files, for example:
-	- Imbalanced predictive class: I decided to upscale the minority class, e.g. defaults, as this would allow to keep the richness of the majority class features.
+	- Imbalanced predictive class: upscaled the minority class, e.g. `default.payment.next.month = 1`, thus retaining the richness of the majority class features.
-	- Used an XGBoost classifier which is a versatile and powerful model, that doesn't require feature scaling, it's not affected by multicolinearity by default but is prone to overfitting in small datasets such as this one.
+	- Used an XGBoost classifier which is a versatile and powerful model, that doesn't require feature scaling.
+Moreoveor, it is not affected by multicollinearity by construction but is prone to overfitting in small datasets such as this one.
-	- Tuned the model using GridSearchCV, which instead could be done using a bayesian or another hyperparameter method that allows 'educated guesses' of hyperparameters resulting in fewer evaluations and a more accurate model.
+	- Tuned the model's hyperparameters using GridSearchCV, this procedure could instead be done using a Bayesian or another hyperparameter method that allows educated guesses of hyperparameters resulting in fewer evaluations and a more accurate model.

 - [ x ] Let us know what improvements can be made if we have more time and resources